-Defining Red Team Scenarios to mimic Threat Actors like Remote Attackers, Malicious Employees or Ransomware Simulation among others.
+Red Team Scenarios mimic threat actors like Remote Attackers, Malicious Employees or Ransomware Simulation among others.

-The following table illustrates some alternatives that could be used to define the most representative Red Team Scenario for a particular exercise:
+The following table illustrates some alternatives that could be used to define the most suitable Red Team Scenario for a particular exercise:

 - Remote attacker

 - Any other threat actors to be agree with our Clients